CanonicalLtd/maas-docs/en/intro-concepts.md

 Note that Juju, often used in conjunction with MAAS, also uses the term "deploy" to mean "deploy an application".

+### Exit rescue mode

+Changes a node's status from 'Rescue mode' to the 'Exiting rescue mode' transitory status and then back to its original status when the operation is complete.

 ### Mark broken
 Marks a node as broken.
 Changes a node's status to 'Broken'.
 This can be chosen if any action has failed (such as Commission and Deploy).
 Marking it broken